smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-cli.md

 > [!NOTE]
 > Currently, there is no support for process I/O meaning that there is no way to retrieve the output of a command run in Sandbox.

-Commands in Windows Sandbox can be executed in the system context or in the context of the currently logged on user.
-However, there's no way to sign-in a user without an active RDP session.
-Therefore, there currently is no way to execute commands in the user context unless there's an active RDP session.
+An active user session is required to execute a command in the context of the currently logged on user.
+Therefore, before running this command a remote desktop connection should be established.
+This can be done using the [connect](#connect) command.

 - `--id <id>` (REQUIRED): ID of the Windows Sandbox environment.
 - `-c, --command <command>` (REQUIRED): The command to execute within Windows Sandbox.